Petra Kvitová: 2011: First major and WTA Tour Championships titles

 Kvitová played a warm-up tournament for Wimbledon at Eastbourne and reached the final where she lost to Marion Bartoli in three sets.
 Kvitová then won her first Grand Slam title at the Wimbledon Championships.
 Seeded eighth, she defeated Alexa Glatch, Anne Keothavong, Roberta Vinci and Wickmayer en route to the quarterfinals.
 She then saw off Tsvetana Pironkova and fourth seed Azarenka to reach her first Grand Slam final, where she beat fifth seed Maria Sharapova in straight sets.
 Thus, she became the first left-handed female player to win the singles title since Martina Navratilova in 1990, the first player of either gender born in the 1990s to win a Grand Slam tournament title and the first Czech player to win a Grand Slam singles title since Jana Novotná won Wimbledon in 1998.

-Following Wimbledon, she kicked off her US Open Series campaign at the Canadian Open where lost to Petkovic in the third round.
+Following Wimbledon, she kicked off her US Open Series campaign at the Canadian Open, where she lost to Petkovic in the third round.
 The following week at the Cincinnati Open, she lost to Petkovic in the same round once more.
 She was then upset by Dulgheru in the opening round of the US Open, thus becoming the first Grand Slam champion to lose in the first round of the following Grand Slam tournament without winning a set.

 Kvitová's form then improved in Tokyo, where she reached the semifinals, losing to Zvonareva.
 She cracked the top 5 rankings, at world No. 5, after Tokyo and also qualified for the Tour Championships for the first time in her career.
 However, the following week, she lost in the first round of the China Open to Sofia Arvidsson in three sets.
 Then, at the Linz Open, she defeated Rebecca Marino, Patricia Mayr-Achleitner, Hantuchová and Janković on the way to the final, where she beat Cibulková to collect her fifth title of the season.

 At the Tour Championships in Istanbul, third-seeded Kvitová emerged champion, thus becoming the third player to win the title on debut.
 During the round-robin stage, she defeated Zvonareva, Wozniacki, and Agnieszka Radwańska in straight sets, putting her through to the semifinals.
 Her next opponent was Stosur, whom she beat to reach the final, a match against Azarenka for the world No. 2 ranking, which Kvitová won in three sets.
 She ended the year only 115 points second to Wozniacki for the No. 1 spot.
 She concluded 2011 by helping the Czech Republic win its maiden Fed Cup title as an independent nation, winning her singles rubbers against Maria Kirilenko and Svetlana Kuznetsova.
 In the end, the Czechs emerged victorious against Russia 3–2.
 She was also named WTA Player of the Year, WTA Most Improved Player of the Year and ITF World Champion in 2011.
 In addition, she also won the WTA Sportsmanship Award.